HewlettPackard/cmf/cmf_client.md

 Usage: cmf metadata [-h] {pull,push}
 </pre>

-<font size=5> This command pull and push metadata file to and from cmf server respectively.</font>
+<font size=5> This command pulls and push the metadata file to and from cmf-server respectively.</font>